 My observations so far:

-– Stitching is generally excellent, although sometimes the stitch line is visible in videos.
+– Stitching is generally excellent, although sometimes the stitch line is visible in videos in areas close to the camera.
 It is definitely not always as seamless as the demo video first shown by GoPro.

 – Sharpness and detail is excellent but seems to drop slightly toward the stitch line.